-We outline the key drivers fuelling the demand for tooth whitening, introducing and outlining the various options available, and highlight one of the most popular, affordable and effective treatments: custom tray whitening.
-We also look at effective marketing of tooth whitening to consumers, examine the all important bottom line, and how you can expect profits to grow.
+This guide outlines the key drivers fuelling the demand for tooth whitening, introducing and outlining the various options available, and highlight one of the most popular, affordable and effective treatments: custom tray whitening.
+Also, we look at effective marketing of tooth whitening to consumers, examine the all important bottom line, and how you can expect profits to grow.

 Dental professionals are busy people with many demands on their time, yet being able to effectively and efficiently service a growing consumer need is essential for any practice to continue to thrive.
 We trust that this guide will prove to be a powerful tool in enabling you to deliver what today’s consumers want, while empowering you to stay one step ahead of competitors.

 In a world of social media and smartphones, we are only ever one click away from a photo being snapped and shared with the world.
 It is making people more aware than ever of how their teeth – and their smiles – look…

 The global cosmetic dentistry market is expected to reach US$27.95 billion (£22.5 billion) by 2024 (source: Grand View Research, Inc. July 2016), and the demand for tooth whitening is one treatment driving this growth.

 With 99.7% of people citing their smile as their most important social asset (source: American Academy of Cosmetic Dentistry), it is clear why whiter teeth are one of today’s most popular dental requests.